katarzyna-starachowicz/katarzyna-starachowicz.github.io/_posts/2020-05-11-bounded-context.md

 Thus these 4 would be my bounded contexts.

 ### Context boundaries validation
 If we are not sure if our boundaries are defined correctly, it's good to validate context boundaries.
-There is a few hermeneutics we can use here.
+There is a few hermeneutics we can use here[^3].

 #### 1. Context Autonomy
 Bounded context should be able to make decisions autonomously, shouldn't ask for permission from another context.